innikakp/Postfix-Calculator/README.md

 # Postfix-Calculator
-A text-based postfix calculator that obtains user-input to calculate postfix expressions of integers or floating points for ICS211
+A text-based postfix calculator that obtains user-input to calculate postfix expressions of integers or floating points for ICS211.
+This was made with Java.